Alejogb1/job-board/blog-data/how-is-the-derived-price-of-ampleth-calculated.md

 id: "how-is-the-derived-price-of-ampleth-calculated"
 ---

-Let's tackle this.
  I remember dealing with a similar situation back in 2021, when the algorithmic stablecoin space was… let’s just say, *volatile*.
 Understanding the mechanics of how a pair like AMPL/ETH calculates its derived price is critical, especially if you're building or interacting with any related decentralized applications (dApps).
 The process isn’t as straightforward as, say, a simple exchange rate; it's a combination of on-chain data, oracle feeds, and, in the case of AMM (Automated Market Maker) pools, the particular math governing the pool itself.

 First, let's get one thing straight: there isn’t *one* canonical derived price.
 Instead, you have different methods contributing to different price points, and the "most correct" price often depends on your use case.
 We’ll dissect the core mechanisms now.